yuhi25/food/README.md

 4. Merge 10 Pull Requests into your forked Project.

 # My Project (Trip in Japan)
-Please write places in Japan you like or would like to trip
+Please write places in Japan you like or would like to trip!
+Example.
+Nara

 # List of Place in Japan
+1.
+2.
+3.
+4.
+5.
+6.
+7.
+8.
+9.
+10.